togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 Note that importantly, what we have here is a straightforward story, and a story is - if nothing else - relatively easy to write.

-Now lets work through some examples of how to write test cases.
+Now to work through some examples of how to write test cases.

 # Real World Specifications

-So after tons of back-and-forth.
-After conversations, after [impact mapping](https://www.youtube.com/watch?v=y4Rj05YVg_E), and more conversations you end up with the following:
+So after a ton of back-and-forth, after conversations, after [impact mapping](https://www.youtube.com/watch?v=y4Rj05YVg_E), and more conversations you end up with the following:

 <figure>
   <p>